CAI was formed in 1978 to represent, and establish standards in, the rapidly growing TV signal reception industry.

-- Prove they employ a competent and reputable work force
+Prove you employ a competent and reputable work force.

 Helping the Future of the Industry

-The CAI offers a comprehensive, education & skills programme with the objective of ensuring that members and non-members have the opportunity to keep themselves and their employees fully up skilled with the latest technologies and techniques.
-This also benefits the consumer by providing them with the best possible standard of service.
-There are 10 training programmes that carry City & Guilds Accreditation.
+11 of our training programmes carry City & Guilds Accreditation.
 The courses are designed to develop skills and competencies necessary to meet the demands of the signal reception and networks installation industry.
-The courses are delivered by professionals with real hands on experience in our industry at well-equipped centres around the United Kingdom.
+The courses are delivered by professionals with real hands-on experience in our industry, at well-equipped centres around the United Kingdom.

 The Construction Skills Certification Scheme (CSCS) recognises our Foundation Diploma in Signal Reception as being a gateway to obtaining a CSCS card.
-These cards are becoming more and more a common requirement to gain access to construction sites in order to carry out service trade work such as signal reception systems.
+These cards are now essential to gain access to construction sites to carry out service or trade work such as installing signal reception systems.

 Product Certification Schemes

-CAI Benchmarking lays down the minimum standards for the technical performance of products based on the specific technical parameters for satisfactory broadcast reception.
-The scheme allows the measurements to be carried out by a test house that is able to demonstrate that it meets the required standards of measurement accuracy detailed in the technical standards for each benchmark.
-Applicants and holders of CAI benchmark certification are bound by legal binding contracts that secure adherence to all aspects of the benchmark certification.
-CAI certification covers aerials and cable only and is a standard that must be met within many installation contracts.
+CAI certification scheme specifies the minimum standards for the technical performance of products based on the specific technical parameters for satisfactory broadcast reception.
+The scheme insists the product testing is carried out by an independent test house to demonstrate that it meets the required standards.
+CAI certification covers both aerials and cable and is a standard that is commonly specified within many installation contracts.

-The CAI has many Supporting Partners and is a support reference point for many industry organisations such as at800, Digital UK, Ofcom, BBC, Freeview, Freesat, Sky, the Digital TV Group (DTG) and numerous suppliers of audio visual equipment for the home.
-The CAI is
+CAI has many Supporting Partners and is a support reference point for many industry organisations including: